jwb/catenate-xml/README.md

 # Dependencies

 The dependencies selected seem to be fairly minimal and seemed to be the most-used JavaScript-based XML processors.
-Please add an issue on GitHub if you're aware of better XML, please open an issue on GitHub (and maybe a PR with a working replacement).
+If you're aware of better XML libraries, please open an issue on GitHub (and maybe a PR with a working replacement).